-If you have been accused of fraud, you could be facing some serious legal consequences.
-Having an experienced criminal defense attorney on your side can make a notable difference in the outcome of your case.
+If you have been accused of fraud charges, you could be facing some serious legal consequences.
+Having an experienced criminal defense attorney on your side can certainly make a notable difference in the outcome of your case.

 What Constitutes Fraud?